Know Fear, 2012

 This was my first time making a scale model (apart from my hobby of building nanoblocks), but I am glad that it really challenged me to push my limits: pulling occasional all-nighters for two weeks, sipping on tea, eating cup noodles, and going through countless x-acto blades cutting foam core boards.
 All in all, I really enjoyed making the scale model.
 My favorite part was sourcing materials to create texture for each phobia board: played around with acrylic paint media/additives to achieve a bumpy texture for a spider leg for Arachnophobia (fear of spiders), cut hair from a wig for Chaetophobia (fear of hair), lined each phobia board edge with 0.25" of reflective paper so the viewer could catch a glimpse of themselves and other things while walking around the exhibit.

-Handmade, and made in Adobe Illustrator and Photoshop.
+Handmade by yours truly, and made in Adobe Illustrator and Photoshop.